| Experience,

 also likely that you, as the unit owner, are paying your portion of the

 insurance cost every time you pay your maintenance bill.
+Many people are

 actually unaware that they are already paying for such insurance coverage